Compass: SLO-aware Query Planner for Compound AI Serving at Scale: Evaluation

-\paragraph{\name across Different Tiers.} \name's design generalizes to various deployment setups, including a single-tier setup (cloud-only, which corresponds to the design space of vanilla VideoStorm) and a four-tier setup (inserting an intermediate tier between edge and local clusters using NVIDIA T4 GPUs, mimicking a near-edge compute layer).
-It is worth noting that in the single-tier setup, VideoStorm slightly outperforms Vulcan, consistent with their design goals: VideoStorm is optimized for cloud-only deployments, while Vulcan is tailored for edge-cloud collaboration.
+\name's design generalizes to various deployment spaces.
+First, a single-tier (cloud-only) setup (Figure~\ref{fig:abla-onetier-srp}) with 4 cloud machines, corresponds to VideoStorm's design space.
+In the single-tier setup, VideoStorm slightly outperforms Vulcan, consistent with their design goals: VideoStorm is optimized for cloud-only deployments, while Vulcan is for edge-cloud setups.
+We also show Compass's consistent improvement in a four-tier setup in the Appendix (Figure~\ref{fig:abla-fourtier-srp}).